juhtolent/juhtolent/README.md

 <p align="left">
 &nbsp; &nbsp;
   Hi there!
-I'm Julia, a data scientist with a passion for exploring and extracting insights from data.
-I've been working in the field of data analysis for the past year, where I've gained valuable experience in various aspects of data science, <b> including data cleaning, data wrangling, data visualization, and data modeling. </b> <br>
+I'm Julia, a data analyst with a passion for exploring and extracting insights from data.
+I've been working in the field of data analysis for the past two years, where I've gained valuable experience in various aspects of data science, <b> including data cleaning, data wrangling, data visualization, and data modeling. </b> <br>
 &nbsp; &nbsp;
   My fascination with data stems from its ability to tell stories and uncover hidden patterns.
 I'm always intrigued by the potential of data to solve real-world problems and make informed decisions.
 Whether it's analyzing student behavior to improve college strategies or predicting trends to optimize business operations, I find immense satisfaction in transforming raw data into actionable insights.
 </p>